Scientific name: Contarinia nasturtii Keiffer

 The Swede midge is a small fly that infests cruciferous crops such as broccoli, cabbage or canola.

-Adult flies are likely to emerge from soil overwintering sites during May or June in Minnesota.
+Adult flies are likely to begin emerging from soil overwintering sites during May or June in Minnesota.
+Adults do not all emerge at one time and in Canada they emerge continually from the end of May to the end of September.
 Adults will lay eggs in new growth of host plants and larvae feed in groups on plant tissue until they are ready to pupate, at which point they drop from the plant and tunnel into the soil.
 The pupa is also the overwintering stage as well as a resting stage if conditions become too dry.
 Multiple overlapping generations occur in a year, resulting in the potential for Swede midge activity throughout a growing season.

 The Swede midge is not known to be a strong flier but movement over several hundred meters does occur (Allen and Hallet, 2009).
 Swede midge pupates in soil, so movement of infested host vegetable transplants is a high-risk pathway for the spread of this insect (Chen, et al. 2007).